 Yes but, right but, and just plain ‘ol but permeate conversations.
 While at networking functions and social gatherings, I’ve informally counted the utterances.
 They rival any commonplace word like “and,” “I,” and “a.”

-Our “Yes And” and “Poke Your ‘I’ Out” exercises make people acutely aware of the use of these negative words.
+Our “Yes And” and “Poke Your ‘I’ Out” Smart Exercises make people acutely aware of the use of these negative words.
 Yes And is a concept from improvisational humor where you accept every suggestion made to you.
 It makes you a better listener, a better communicator, a better colleague, and a better leader (and a better friend).
 When we do our exercises, it takes a lot of practice for participants to embrace Yes And, leaving their but’s behind (pun intended).

 STRENGTHEN YOUR MESSAGES, IMPROVE YOUR RELATIONSHIPS